risk-first/website/menagerie/Software-Dependency-Risk.md

 So, adopting any library is a trade-off:   tbd. bring it back to ergonomics

-### Software as a Service (SaaS)
+### 3. Software as a Service

-Businesses opt for SaaS because it vastly reduces the [Complexity Risk]() they face in their organisations.
+Businesses opt for Software as a Service (SaaS) because it vastly reduces the [Complexity Risk]() they face in their organisations.
 Instead of having to pay for in-house software administrators, they can leave this function to the experts.

 SaaS is now a very convenient way to provide _commercial_ software.
 Popular examples of SaaS might be [SalesForce], or [GMail].
 Both of which follow a [Freemium]() model, where the basic service is provided free, but upgrading to a paid account gives extra benefits.
 By providing the software on their own servers, the commercial organisation has a defence against _piracy_, as well as being able to control the complexity of the support environment.